ethereum/portal-network-specs/roadmaps.md

 There is a way of making transition using a new sync algorithm providing the state using the new state roots.

 ### 2. Static jump analysis of deployed EVM code
 We might not need this for code merkelisation, if we just include jump dest table into the code before merkelisation.

 ### 3. Efficient algorithms for validating static jumps
+If it turns out that the static jump analysis effectively marks all (or most) contracts as "static jump only", the most efficient algorithm can be found to perform such analysis at the contract deploy time.
+Big downside of such marking is the inclusion of the static analysis into the consensus rules.

 ### 4. Benefits of code merkelisation (with oblivious chunking)
 Initial data analysis was done, and the results look promising.
 However, more thourough analysis needs to be done, with different chunking strategy, with various chunk sizes (to see what is the current optimum), and on much larger set of blocks (to preclude the effects of time of the day, day of the week, or week of the months periodicity).